 When thinking about the future of medicine, it’s easy to overlook the fact that robots are already an active part of operating rooms around the world.
-Together with humans, they’re making procedures more precise and effective.
+Together with humans, robots are making procedures more precise and effective.
 And with advances in AI, they’re starting to do more on their own.

 So far, the surgical robots that have seen commercial success help surgeons execute precise maneuvers that they otherwise might not be able to do alone.
 In an article on surgical robots, IEEE Spectrum concludes: “At the end of the day, the robot is just a fancier tool under direct human control.”

-When asked about their willingness to allow robots powered by AI to operate on their young children (ages eight and younger), Millennial parents in our recent global survey were quite likely to allow it, particularly in Asia: 82 percent in China and 78 percent in India said they would be very likely.
-Meanwhile, 45 percent in both the U.S. and U.K. say they would be very likely.
+When asked about their willingness to allow robots powered by AI technology to operate on their young children (ages eight and younger), Millennial parents in a 2018 IEEE global survey were likely to allow it, particularly in Asia: 82 percent in China and 78 percent in India said they would be “very likely”.
+Meanwhile, 45 percent in both the U.S. and U.K. say they would be “very likely”.

-AI’s growing role in the operating room isn’t limited to robotics.
+AI development is a growing role in the operating room and isn’t limited to robotics.
 Another way advanced computing can help doctors succeed is by optimizing the scheduling of procedures.

 The roles of AI and robotics in healthcare are increasing rapidly.
-To see how the competition between doctors and AI is going, you can visit IEEE Spectrum’s “AI vs Doctors” page, which is updated regularly.
-See more results from our second annual survey on AI in healthcare,
+To see how the competition between doctors and AI is going, you can visit IEEE Spectrum’s “AI vs Doctors” page.